-Note: sometimes the sum might not appear to have an upper bound (usually denoted by " $+ \dots$ ").
-This means that the sum goes on forever, written as an upper bound of infinity (" ∞ ").
+Note: sometimes the sum might not appear to have an upper bound (denoted "+ ... " to mean the sum goes on forever).
+This is expressed in Σ -notation by an upper-bound of infinity (" ∞ ").

 Example 3.3.1 Consider the following expanded sum and corresponding sigma expression.